Events during both days:

 - Children’s games – Seven Bridges District of Local Boy Scout troops

-- Genealogy Research – Greg Forsburg, Tiadaghton Chapter of Sons of the American Revolution, and Valerie Bieber, Shikelimo Chapter of the Daughters of the American Revolution
+- Genealogy Research – Greg Forsburg, Tiadaghton Chapter of Sons of the American Revolution, and Shikelimo Chapter of the Daughters of the American Revolution

 *No demonstration on a particular day or for this year.